beatlevic/beatletech/_posts/2020-11-24-goodbye-breakfast.markdown

 **So all the benefits come from fat burning and the increase in human growth hormone?** Actually those account for only part of the benefits.
 The third and arguable the most interesting process during fasting is called `autophagy`, which literally translates to "self eating", an apt description for the cellular repair and rejuvenation that will happen in your body.

-#### Authophagy
+#### Autophagy

 Your body continuously needs amino acids, the building blocks for new cells, and when you are not eating you are not taking in new amino acids (proteins).
 The body already recycles your old and damaged cells to harvest these building blocks, but during fasting has to work harder to get enough of this material.
-It does this by increasing your immune system in order to "scavenge" in all the nooks and cranies of your body for cells to break down.
+It does this by increasing your immune system in order to "scavenge" in all the nooks and crannies of your body for cells to break down.
 Cells that otherwise would be "good enough yet mediocre" are now also recycled.

-This is the only process known to rejuvenate neural pathways when you are getting older, and you will be safeguarding and protecting yourself against neurologic and auto-immune disorders ([2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3106288/)).
+This is the only process known to rejuvenate neural pathways when you are getting older, and you will be safeguarding and protecting yourself against neurological and auto-immune disorders ([2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3106288/)).

 The importance of autophagy has also been clearly demonstrated by Japanese cell biologist Yoshinori Ohsumi, who won, in 2016, the Nobel Prize in Medicine for his research on this very topic, showing how autophagy helps slow down the aging process ([6](https://www.nobelprize.org/prizes/medicine/2016/press-release/)).